-A Promoted Tweet will appear in a user’s timeline only if the Tweet is likely to be interesting and relevant to that user.
+A Promoted Tweet will appear in a user’s feed only if the Tweet is likely to be interesting and relevant to them.

-Our platform uses a variety of signals to determine which Promoted Tweets are relevant to users, including what a user chooses to follow, how they interact with a Tweet, what they retweet, and more.
-Learn more.
+Our platform uses a variety of signals to determine which Promoted Tweets are relevant to users, including who a user chooses to follow, how they interact with a Tweet, what they Retweet, and more.

 Your activity on Twitter, the information you provide to Twitter, and our relationships with ad partners all help make promoted content more relevant for you.

 When you use Twitter to follow, Tweet, search, view, or interact with Tweets or Twitter accounts, we may use these actions to customize Twitter Ads for you.
 For example, if you search for a specific term, we may show you promoted content related to that topic.
-We also might customize ads using other information about you, such as your profile information; your mobile device location (if location features are turned on); your IP address; or the apps installed on your device.
+We also might customize ads using other information about you, such as your profile information, your mobile device location (if location features are turned on), your IP address, and the apps installed on your device.
 This helps us show you local ads and other ads that you might prefer.

-Twitter may also personalize ads based on information that Twitter and our affiliates collect and that our ad partners share with us, such as a hashed email address, a mobile device identifier, or browser-related information (a browser cookie ID).
+Twitter may also personalize ads based on information that Twitter and our affiliates collect, and that our ad partners share with us, such as a hashed email address, a mobile device identifier, or browser-related information (such as a browser cookie ID).

-Users who dislike a Promoted Tweet can dismiss it from their timeline by clicking the down arrow in the top right corner of the Tweet and choosing "I don't like this ad".
+You can dismiss a Promoted Tweet from your feed by clicking the down arrow in the top right corner of the Tweet and choosing "I don't like this ad".